-Sharpless 119 is a large patch of emission nebulosity in Cygnus, about 3 degrees east of the North American Nebula, located around the bright 5th-magnitude star 68 Cygni (near the image center).
-It extends beyond the edges of the photograph.
-It shows up quite easily in well-exposed wide-angle photographs of the region as large red patch of emission nebulosity.
-S. Sharpless, in his famous "Catalogue of H II Regions", published in 1959, indeed describes it as type 3, "bright".
-Interestingly, there are several dark lanes and dark globules superimposed on the southern part of the nebula.
-The area is part of the Milky Way and well populated by numerous stars.
+Sharpless 119 is a large complex of emission nebulosity in Cygnus, about 3 degrees east of the North American Nebula, located around the bright 5th-magnitude star 68 Cygni (right of the center of the image).
+It extends beyond the edges of this image.
+It shows up quite easily on well-exposed wide-angle images of the region as large red spot of emission nebulosity.
+S. Sharpless actually describes it as Type 3, "bright" in his famous "Catalogue of H II Regions" published in 1959.
+Interestingly, there are several dark lanes and dark globules overlaying the southern part of the nebula.
+The area is part of the Milky Way and is populated by numerous stars.

-Sh2-119 can be glimpsed visually using a rich-field telescope and an UHC filter.
+Sh2-119 can be observed visually with a rich-field telescope and a UHC filter.

 The nebula emits all of its light in isolated emission lines.
 The most prominent of these are the lines Hα, [OIII] and [SII], which were recorded exclusively to capture the image shown above.
 This is a "natural color" composition that is mixed so that the resulting colors come close to the visible spectrum of the human eye.
 The following mixture was used: